mickbalaban/Octoprint-IO/README.md

-This plugin is exprimental, it may not work and it may destoy your pi, so be careful!
+This plugin is experimental, it may not work and it may destoy your pi, so be careful!

 You will need to install and run pigpiod http://abyz.co.uk/rpi/pigpio/index.html in order to use this module.